serpent-os/serpent-style/README.md

 - symlink the `serpent-style/.editorconfig` into the root directory for proper [EditorConfig](https://editorconfig.org/) support
 - symlink the `serpent-style/update-format.sh` script to `scripts/update-format.sh`
-- create `scripts/` and `source/` folders if they don't exist
 - remove the older `scripts/update_format.sh` script if it exists
 - run the new `scripts/update-format.sh` script once and thus convert the superproject to the new serpent-style standards
+- symlink the `serpent-style/git-pre-commit-hook.sh` to `.git/hook/pre-commit`

 ## EditorConfig based

 The current repository contains an `.editorconfig` file intended to be parsed by both editors and the `dfmt` Dlang source code formatting tool.

-This is an attempt at enforcing a consistent source code style across projects and a preemptive attempt at avoiding code style bikeshedding discussions.
+This is to enforce a consistent source code style across projects and a preemptive attempt at avoiding code style bikeshedding discussions.

 To learn more about EditorConfig, visit [https://editorconfig.org](https://editorconfig.org).